WRF Physics¶

 cu_physics=7

-Mass-flux CAPE-removal type deep convection from CESM climate model with momentum transport.
+Mass-flux CAPE-removal deep convection scheme with momentum transport - from the CESM climate model.

 Zhang and McFarlane, 1995